Lawrence-Godfrey/obsidian-ai-notes/AI/Machine Learning & Data Science/Supervised Learning/Loss Functions.md

 $$
 L = yd^{2} + (1-y)Max(0, m-d)^{2}
 $$
-Where $y$ is the labeled sample, which will be $1$ for the positive example and $0$ for the negative example.
+Where $y$ is the labelled sample, which will be $1$ for the positive example and $0$ for the negative example.
 So for a positive example we will only consider the first part of the function, meaning your loss is directly correlated to the square of the Euclidean distance.
 For a negative sample, the loss is square of the distance from the margin $m$ (a hyperparameter which determines how strictly the model enforces the minimum distance between dissimilar pairs).

 We use a margin in contrastive loss for a few reasons:
 1. It enforces a minimum distance for separation, rather than some arbitrary distance.